-Zhao noted in his letter, that the hackers “had the patience to wait, and execute well-prepared actions through multiple seemingly independent accounts at the most opportune time”.
+Zhao also noted in his letter that the hackers “had the patience to wait, and execute well-prepared actions through multiple seemingly independent accounts at the most opportune time.”

-It is notable, that the security breach impacted only Binance’s hot wallet, which contains roughly 2 percent of the exchange’s total bitcoin holdings, as the Binance statement says.
-Zhao added, that “other wallets are secure and unharmed”.
+Notably, the security breach impacted only Binance’s hot wallet.
+That contains roughly 2 percent of the exchange’s total bitcoin holdings, as the Binance statement says.
+Zhao added that “other wallets are secure and unharmed.”

 “In this difficult time, we strive to maintain transparency and would be appreciative of your support,” Zhao concluded.

-According to Binance’s notice, it will use its Secure Asset Fund for Users (SAFU fund) to cover the loss, which won’t impact users.
-The SAFU fund consists of 10 percent of all trading fees absorbed by the exchange and was initially launched to protect Binance’s users “in extreme cases”.
-It is stored in its own cold wallet.
+According to Binance’s notice, it will use its Secure Asset Fund for Users (SAFU fund) to cover the loss.
+That won’t impact users.
+However, the SAFU fund consisted of 10 percent of all trading fees absorbed by the exchange.
+And it initially launched to protect Binance’s users “in extreme cases.”
+It stores in its cold wallet.

-As for the Binance recovery process after the security breach, the company’s official statement says, that “it will take about one week to fully recover and allow their developers to ensure the platform is secure.”
+The company’s official statement says that “it will take about one week to recover fully.
+Also, it allows their developers to ensure the platform is secure.”

 The Binance hack announcement comes hours after Zhao tweeted that the exchange was undertaking “some unscheduled server maintenance,” writing that “funds are #safu.”

-The company stressed, that they will conduct “a thorough security review” including its systems and data during the next week.
+The company stressed that they would conduct “a thorough security review,” including its systems and data during the next week.